msainsburydale/NeuralEstimators.jl/docs/src/API/architectures.md

 # Architectures

+In principle, any [`Flux`](https://fluxml.ai/Flux.jl/stable/) model can be used to construct the neural network.
+To integrate it into the workflow, one need only define a method that transforms $K$-dimensional vectors of data sets into matrices with $K$ columns, where the number of rows corresponds to the dimensionality of the output spaces listed in the [Overview](@ref).
+The type [`DeepSet`](@ref) serves as a convenient wrapper for embedding standard neural networks (e.g., MLPs, CNNs, GNNs) in a framework for making inference with an arbitrary number of independent replicates, and it comes with pre-defined methods for handling the transformations from a $K$-dimensional vector of data to a matrix output.

 ## Modules

 The following high-level modules are often used when constructing a neural-network architecture.
-In particular, the [`DeepSet`](@ref) is the building block for most classes of [Estimators](@ref) in the package.
+In particular, the [`DeepSet`](@ref) is a frequently-used building block for most classes of [Estimators](@ref) in the package.

 ```@docs
 DeepSet

 GNNSummary

+MLP
 ```

 # User-defined summary statistics